-- In 1998, Kaiser Permanente partnered with the Centers for Disease Control and Prevention to release a landmark study on childhood abuse and neglect and their effects on later-life health and well-being.
+- In 1998, Kaiser Permanente partnered with the Centers for Disease Control and Prevention to release a landmark study on childhood abuse and neglect and their effects on health and well-being later in life.
 The study on adverse childhood experiences, or ACEs, one of the largest investigations of its kind, explored the childhood experiences, health status, and behaviors of 17,000 Kaiser Permanente members in Southern California.

 - In October 2019, Kaiser Permanente announced that it committed $2.75 million in new research funding to help prevent and mitigate the health effects of ACEs.
 The primary goal is to fund new research to provide important insights for both clinical and community-based interventions to help address ACEs.